manobi/lazy-loadable/README.md

 ***is="lazy-loadable"***

 Apply the lazy-loadable custom element pollyfill behaviour to your image tag.
-Usually people loop over all images on a page (querySelectorAll('img.lazy').forEach), to decide if it should lazy load, it can be slow, you have to wait until the DOM is ready or put your script at end of body, it would not work if a image appears in document after the document have loaded, like in infinity scrolling or lazy rendering.
+Usually people loop over all images on a page (querySelectorAll('img.lazy').forEach), to decide if it should lazy load, it can be very slow, you also have to wait until the DOM is ready or put your script at end of body, it would not work if a image appears in document after the document have loaded, like in infinity scrolling or lazy rendering.
 Using custom elements the browser handles all of it for you.

 ***loading="lazy"***